ctmrbio/valody/README.md

-Empirically, we find that the last 2-3 days of the luteal phase should be included in the "perimenstrual" period, so that in a 28 day cycle, days 1-8 as well as 26-28 are considered perimentrual and days 9-25 as "central".
+Empirically, we find that the last 2-3 days of the luteal phase should be included in the "perimenstrual" period, so that in a 28 day cycle, days 1-8 as well as 26-28 are considered perimenstrual and days 9-25 as "central".

 # In practice
 The inputs to valody are the output of